Wildfires spread in eastern Canada, forcing evacuations in coastal Quebec

 By Allison Lampert and Ismail Shakil

-MONTREAL, June 2 (Reuters) - A coastal city in Quebec ordered some 10,000 residents to evacuate homes on Friday as wildfires spread in eastern Canada and stretched firefighting resources already tackling blazes across the country.
+MONTREAL, June 2 (Reuters) - Some 10,000 residents in coastal Quebec were forced to evacuate homes on Friday as wildfires engulf more Canadian provinces, in what is emerging as one of the worst starts to the forest fire season.

+The mayor of Sept-Iles, a coastal Quebec city, declared a local state of emergency on Friday, as wildfire risk led to evacuation orders in the region.

+Quebec's Public Security Minister Francois Bonnardel said Friday afternoon that he had reached out to the federal government to seek the army's help.

+Canadian armed forces have been deployed in western Canada since early May and troops were sent to Nova Scotia on Thursday.
+Help has also come from United States, Australia, New Zealand and South Africa, and more help is expected to arrive next week.

-Canada is experiencing one of the worst starts to wildfire season, with forest fires burning in nearly all provinces and forcing tens of thousands of evacuations since late April.
+Some 30,000 people across Canada are displaced due to forest fires that are burning in nearly all of Canadian provinces.

-More than 2.7 million hectares have been scorched so far this year across the country, equal to more than five million football fields, federal Emergency Preparedness Minister Bill Blair has said.
-That's more than 10 times the average area typically burned by this time of year over the past decade.

-In a Friday morning briefing, Blair said there were 214 fires burning across Canada, 93 out of control, and 29,000 people evacuated.
+On Friday, Blair said there were 214 fires burning across Canada, 93 out of control.

 "The situation remains severe across the country," Blair said.